jimburton/raceconditions/README.md

 Again, we drew attention to the lack of thread-safety by simulating an interruption in the critical section, but there is no guarantee that it wouldn't happen even without that. `AtomicInteger` has a method that will solve the problem -- which one is it?

+## Bank accounts and ATMs

+Have a look at the code in the `bank` package and run the `main` method in the `ATM` class.
+See if you can work out how to make it thread safe.
+Remember that using `synchronized` to lock a method may or may not prevent all access to the underlying variables (e.g. the balance in an account).